python-caldav/caldav/docs/source/index.rst

  * Zimbra seems to be the least compatible server, there are some special hacks in the code to work around compatibility issues in Zimbra.

+ * The Radicale caldav server seems to be too radical - lots and lots of tests fails towards it.

+ * Bedework does not support journal entries (who uses those anyway).
+   Bedework is supposed to support todo-lists, but queries for "all non-completed tasks" does not work.

  * iCloud - we've managed read-only access to iCloud so far - see https://bitbucket.org/cyrilrbt/caldav/issue/40/icloud-not-fully-supported